datatrail-jhu/02_googlecloud/manuscript/09_google_hangouts.md

 ![Video call pressed](images/09_google_hangouts/02_invite.png)

-During the video call if you press on the botton at the very right corner 5 settings will show up:
+During the video call if you press on the button at the very right corner 5 settings will show up:
 1. Share screen
 2. Fullscreen
 3. Chat